At the highest point of the island

-Barbados is a 430 km² (160 mi²) island with about 280,000 inhabitants.
+Barbados is a 430 km² (160 mi²) island with 280,000 inhabitants.
 Most of them have African roots and came to Barbados because of slavery.
-The island is made of limestone, so there are hardly any lakes, as the water simply seeps away.
-The country was under English rule until 1966, since then, the 30th of November is celebrated as Independence Day and National Day.
-The most famous personalities the country has produced are the two RnB musicians “Grandmaster Flash” and “Rihanna”.
+The island is made of limestone, so there are hardly any lakes, as the water seeps away.
+The country was ruled by the English until 1966, since then, the 30th of November is celebrated as Independence Day and National Day.
+The most famous persons of the country are the two RnB musicians “Grandmaster Flash” and “Rihanna”.
 In Saint Michael, where Robyn “Rihanna” Fenty grew up, a street was recently named after her – the Rihanna Drive.

 Due to our limited time on Barbados, we only took part in a two and a half hour taxi ride across the island and then relaxed on a beach.
 During our tour we headed for a few viewpoints, historic buildings and beaches.
 The sea looks incredible no matter where you are and changes its color with the sun.
-I have uploaded a video on Youtube regarding this spectacle.
-You will find the video below.
-The nature on the island is simply picturesque and provides the two most famous sights: the Harrison’s Cave and the Animal Flower Cave – we unfortunately had no time to visit.
+Below, I have uploaded a video on Youtube regarding this spectacle.
+The nature on the island is picturesque and provides the two most famous sights: the Harrison’s Cave and the Animal Flower Cave – we unfortunately had no time to visit, but will sometime.

-Otherwise, there are some buildings that often remind you of the sugarcane cultivation of days gone by, like old windmills and abandoned factories.
-In addition, you can see the history of the island in numerous statues, which are often distributed in honor of outstanding residents of the island.
-There are also some churches such as St. James Church, whose history goes back to the 16th century.
-Generally, the mood on the island is relaxed, the people are friendly and talk a lot about being spared from hurricanes in recent years.
+Otherwise, there are some buildings that remind of the sugarcane cultivation of days gone by, like old windmills and abandoned factories.
+In addition, you can see the history of the island in numerous statues, which are often distributed in honor of outstanding residents.
+There are also churches such as St. James Church, whose history goes back to the 16th century.
+In general, the islands flair is relaxed, the people are friendltoy and laid back and talk a lot about being spared from hurricanes in recent years.
 For me, the island has a unique flair and I immediately felt comfortable.
-The pictures speak for themselves and, as always, you can zoom in with the icons on the left side.

 Finally, the promised video from the beach in Barbados.
 Perfect to switch off for three minutes.

 The next day we docked 170 kilometers northwest on St. Lucia.
 Also a beautiful island that is definitely worth a visit.
-Read on in my next post.
+Check it out in my next post.